 The owner and her shop exude a positive vibe (and the store smells divine, too!
 Aromatherapy is real!) that seems to mystically draw people in, inward, yet simultaneously, toward an outpouring of the heart.

-I’ve visited the shop several times, as I host YourCreativeChord’s self-care-themed inspiring nature photo products there.
-(You can find my 2020 calendars, notecards, puzzles, posters, kitchen towels, T-shirts, and playing cards at the shop.
-Calendars are 20% off during December!)
+I’ve visited the shop several times, and I host YourCreativeChord’s self-care-themed inspiring nature photo products there.
+(You can also find my notecards, puzzles, posters, kitchen towels, T-shirts, and playing cards online by clicking here.)

 Witnessing the friendly interactions between the shop owner and her customers, and having my own share of stimulating dialogue with Davis-Lesniak, has inspired my understanding of community-building.